 1. Navigate to the Datasets section of Numetric, here all existing Datasets will be displayed and grouped according to their categories.
 Clicking on the title of an existing Dataset will allow you to view and edit the Dataset.

-To create a new Dataset, click the New Dataset button in the top right corner.
+To create a new Dataset, click the + New Dataset button in the top right corner.

 For more information on what an Aggregation is, or how to determine which Aggregation method is best for your situation, see the Dataset Aggregations article.

-6. With your Tables added to your Dataset, you are ready to conduct any needed Transformations.
-Dataset Transformations function exactly the same as Table Transformations.
+8. Dataset Transformations function exactly the same as Table Transformations.
 The main difference with Dataset Transformations is they allow you to conduct transformations with data from various Tables.

 For more information on the difference between Dataset and Table Transformations, see the Assembling Datasets Article.
 For a detailed step-by-step of the Transformation process, see the Transformations articles.

-Clicking Publish will queue up your Dataset for indexing.
+Note: Clicking Publish will queue up your Dataset for indexing.
 This process may take several hours, to several days.
 Indexing all of your data prior to the creation of a Workbook allows Numetric to support lightning-fast reporting.
 With this indexing approach you can search, filter, adjust, and create new Metrics in Workbooks without having to re-index, or update your database.